When life gives you lemons, have a look at this honey and lemon juice recipe before making lemonade. It is a better alternative.

 - Mix the lemon juice, honey, and water in a serving pitcher.

-- Put ice into serving glasses.
-Pour in lemon juice and add lemon leaves and thyme to garnish.
+- Pour lemon juice into serving glasses.
+Garnish with lemon leaves and thyme to serve.